Heineken extends Champions League deal by three years

-BRUSSELS Heineken, the world's third largest brewer, has extended its sponsorship of the Champions League, Europe's premier club football competition, for three years.
+BRUSSELS Heineken, the world's third largest brewer, has extended its sponsorship of the Champions League, Europe's premier soccer club tournament, for three years.

-The Dutch beer maker, whose flagship Heineken brand has been a sponsor since 2005, and European football's governing body UEFA told Reuters on Wednesday that they had agreed a deal covering the period from 2015 to 2018.

 Heineken, previously a partner with UEFA through its Amstel brand, is the first Champions League sponsor to renew beyond the current 2012-2015 term, although German sports goods maker Adidas has extended as an official supplier.